sbabcoc/Selenium-Foundation/docs/CustomizingCapabilities.md

 * `automationName`: 'appium' automation engine name
 * `browserName`: Selenium driver browser name

-The first defined value is selected as the "personality" of the specified **Capabilities** object.
+The first defined value is selected as the "personality" of each capabilities specification.
 The full name of the property used to specify modifiers is the "personality" plus a context-specific suffix:

 * For node configuration capabilities: `<personality>.node.mods`
 * For "desired capabilities" requests: `<personality>.caps.mods`